 Ballinhaus: Call it by its name

 This will be familiar; we see a striking building and curiosity ignites – who built it, for whom and when?
-This particular journey of discovery began with a series of photos of Hamburg’s Kontorhaus district, Sprinkenhof, Meßberghof, Chilehaus.
+This particular journey of discovery began when we discovered a series of photos of Hamburg’s Kontorhaus district, Sprinkenhof, Meßberghof, Chilehaus.
 It ended with more questions than answers about how we treat difficult history.

 A casual google threw up the name of the three architects who worked on the project, Fritz Höger was familiar, known for Brick Expressionism and later for his enthusiastic adoption of National Socialism, but the Gerson brothers drew a blank.